bstraa/dsp/05a-python.md

 # Learn Python

-Read Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with Python 2.7 and computer science topics.
+Read please  Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with Python 2.7 and computer science topics.
 It's completely available online, or you can buy a physical copy if you would like.

 <a href="http://www.greenteapress.com/thinkpython/"><img src="img/think_python.png" style="width: 100px;" target="_blank"></a>